 To help reduce the chance of injury, the child restraint must be secured in the vehicle.
 Child restraint systems must be secured in vehicle seats by lap belts or the lap belt portion of a lap-shoulder belt, or by the LATCH system.
-See Lower Anchors and Tethers for Children (LATCH System) on page 3-43 for more information.
+See Lower Anchors and Tethers for Children (LATCH System) on page 3-41.
 Children can be endangered in a crash if the child restraint is not properly secured in the vehicle.